Andrew V. McLaglen: Adventure films

-McLaglen was hired to make an adventure film, The Wild Geese (1978), with Richard Burton, Roger Moore and Richard Harris.
+McLaglen was hired to make an adventure film, The Wild Geese (1978), with Richard Burton, Roger Moore, and Richard Harris.
 McLaglen said the film " was a whole new start for my career".
 It was a huge success, and McLaglen then made Breakthrough (1979), a war film with Burton; North Sea Hijack (1979), an action film with Moore; The Sea Wolves (1980), a war movie from Euan Lloyd, the producer of The Wild Geese, with Moore and Gregory Peck.

-McLaglen returned to television to make The Shadow Riders (1982) with Tom Selleck; The Blue and the Gray, an elaborate mini series about the Civil War; and Travis McGee (1983) starring Sam Elliott as Travis McGee, a pilot for a proposed series.
+McLaglen returned to television to make The Shadow Riders (1982) with Tom Selleck; The Blue and the Gray, an elaborate miniseries about the Civil War; and Travis McGee (1983) starring Sam Elliott as Travis McGee, a pilot for a proposed series.

 He directed Brooke Shields in Sahara (1983), then did two works for TV: The Dirty Dozen: Next Mission (1985) and On Wings of Eagles (1986).

 His last feature films were Return from the River Kwai (1989) and Eye of the Widow (1991).
 McLaglen then retired and moved to San Juan Island, where he directed for the San Juan Island Community Theater.

 Later years

-McLaglen later moved to Friday Harbor, San Juan Island, Washington State, directing plays for San Juan Island Community Theater.
+McLaglen later moved to Friday Harbor, Washington, directing plays for San Juan Island Community Theater.

 Personal life

 McLaglen and his first wife, Margarita Harrison, had one child: Sharon McLaglen Lannan (born 1944).

-He and his second wife, actress Veda Ann Borg were married in 1946 and separated in 1954, divorcing in 1957.
+His second wife, actress Veda Ann Borg, and he were married in 1946 and separated in 1954, divorcing in 1957.
 They had one child: Andrew Victor McLaglen II (August 3, 1954 – January 16, 2006).

-He and his third wife, Sally Pierce, had two children, Josh McLaglen, an assistant director, and Mary McLaglen, a production manager and producer.
+His third wife, Sally Pierce, and he had two children: Josh McLaglen, an assistant director, and Mary McLaglen, a production manager and producer.

 Death

-Andrew V. McLaglen died August 30, 2014, age 94, in Friday Harbor, Washington.
+McLaglen died August 30, 2014, age 94, in Friday Harbor, Washington.